silentz/arch-linux-install-guide/README.md

 </pre>
 </dd></dl>

-4. [Use mode] Mount created filesystem, to `/mnt` folder in this example, and use it as you want:
+4. Mount created filesystem, to `/mnt` folder in this example, and use it as you want:

 <dl><dd>
 <pre>